phpw86/getting_and_clean_course_project/README.md

-##This is the code book to accompany data set produced from the associated run_analysis.R script
+##This is the code book to accompany data set produced from the associated run_analysis.R script.
+Instructions on how the code functions are within the script file.

 Variable Name and description: